 Watch Hutchins Power of 9 – Port Davey Challenge 2017 on YouTube

-A commitment to fundraising for the community service project is fundamental to this Challenge.
-Because of the travel component parents are advised that there is a levy of $1,500 for this Challenge.
+Because of the travel, accommodation and guided components parents/carers are advised that there is a levy of between $4,000 to $4,500 for this Challenge.

-The Indigenous Australia Challenge will be dependent upon no travel restrictions being in place at the scheduled time of the trip and sufficient student interest.
+This Challenge will be dependent upon no travel restrictions being in place at the scheduled time of the trip and sufficient student interest.
+Should travel to Central Australia be restricted, students will undertake the Tasmanian Aboriginal Cultural Challenge.

 Island Challenge